Reduce Commercial Laundry Water Costs in Australia

 Regulatory Risk

-Water restrictions during droughts threaten operations.
-Trade waste violations trigger fines $5K-$50K.
+Water restrictions during droughts threaten operations, and trade-waste breaches can trigger fines and enforcement action by your water utility.
 Future regulations will only get stricter.
-Water recycling = insurance against regulatory risk.
+Water recycling is insurance against regulatory risk.

 Sustainability Failure